 There are some things that an adopted child goes through at some point of the journey regardless of the adoption age.
 Dealing with a child’s grief and loss.
 “He held her tightly against himself . . . with her flailing and screaming.
 Any child would have …

 Many churches will talk about the many orphans around the world (and in our own country) who are in need of being welcomed into a loving family.
 The question remains, what are people doing about it?
+I hope many families will consider adopting a waiting child into their family.
+No longer an orphan!

 Check out the top 25+ Adoption Blogs on Top Mommy Blogs!